TemianMihai/Django-React-Docker/README.md

 That's all!
 I know it was a long journey but it pays off :+1:

-I had a lot of trouble trying to create the structure of my projects and couldn't really find a specific tutorial for starting a django+postgres+react+docker project.

 All this information can be found on:
 - https://docs.docker.com/compose/django/
 - https://mmorejon.io/en/blog/start-django-project-with-docker/